AliSaadatV/Variant_Calling_Snakemake/README.md

 4. Open a [screen](https://linux.die.net/man/1/screen) or [tmux](https://man7.org/linux/man-pages/man1/tmux.1.html) on the cluster side (in case of a problem with connection, the program will run in the background), then run  `snakemake --profile slurm --use-conda --conda-frontend mamba --latency-wait 120 --configfile ../config/config.yaml`

+Notes:
+* It's a good idead to copy the data and snakemake workflow into a large temporary folder (like /scratch) and run the analysis.
+After finishing the workflow, we can copy important results (like recalibrated BAM or refined VCF) into a directory which gets backed up.

+* Pay attention to the partition.
+For Scitas (Fidis) at EPFL, partition "serial" is used for most of the workflow because we use only one cpu.
+Some tools support multithreading, for them we use "parallel" partition.

 Used tools are:
 * fastqc
 * fastp